Tilapia with Mustard-Thyme Cream Sauce

 - Tilapia - 4 fillets (sub any white fish)

 - Thyme, fresh - 3 sprigs (sub dried)

 - Cheese, parmesan - 1 oz , shaved into ribbons with a vegetable peeler or grated

 - Oil, olive - 2 Tbsp

-- Shallots / Cheese / Kale - If prepping before cooking, get the oven heating first.
+Shallots / Cheese - If prepping before cooking, get the oven heating first.
 Prep as directed and store separately.
 (Can be done up to 5 days ahead)

-- Parsnips - Slice parsnips.
+Parsnips - Cube parsnips.
 (Can be done 1 day ahead)

-- Toss parsnips with cooking oil (portion for the parsnips) and season with some salt.
-Return to oven and continue roasting, shaking the pan halfway through cooking, until parsnips are tender, 15 to 20 minutes.
+Toss parsnips with cooking oil (portion for the parsnips) and season with some salt.
+Spread them out on the prepared sheet pan and roast, shaking the pan halfway through cooking, until parsnips are tender, 20 to 25 minutes.

-- Top kale salad with cheese and breadcrumbs.
-Enjoy fish with parsnips and kale salad on the side.
+Add cheese and parsnips to kale salad.
+Enjoy fish with salad on the side.